XinZhenGoh/Splicer-Android/README.md

 -Open this project using Unity.
 -Run using Android simulator

-Here's the link to the screenshots
+Here are the screenshots of the game.
-: #

 Author: Xin Zhen Goh (Ray)